-- > The local Joint Agency Group covering Catch and Convict and Resettle and Rehabilitation strands. - > The ASB and Prevent and Deter Intervention Panel covering the Prevent and Deter strand.
+- ➤ The local Joint Agency Group covering Catch and Convict and Resettle and Rehabilitation strands. - The ASB and Prevent and Deter Intervention Panel covering the Prevent and Deter strand.

+The strategy is led by the CDRP, with schemes set up to cover every CDRP in the country.
+The emphasis is a multi-agency approach with Police, CPS, Prisons and Probation working together, with LCJB co-ordination, to effectively catch, convict, monitor and manage these offenders in the community and custody and effectively rehabilitate them.
 Any local issues with the delivery of the strategy are dealt with through a countywide Joint Agency Group and the performance of the key project is assessed at the Safer and Stronger Thematic Partnership countywide group.

+- 19. Based on the three developments of:

+- A countywide project (Scafell Project)

+- The role of the county Joint Agency Group

+- The County CDRP (Safer & Stronger Thematic Partnership)

-17. Based on the development of a countywide project (Scafell Project) and the role of the county Joint Agency Group the CDRP no longer need to retain this strategy as a local priority.
+The CDRP no longer need to retain this strategy as a local priority.
 It should be dealt with as a countywide priority through the Safer and Stronger Thematic Partnership.